 DAD: Well, what do you think?

-I often wonder if it was moments like this that kept me wandering over the years without a set direction.
+I often wonder if it was moments like this that kept me wandering over the years without a set list of directions.
 After all, why stick to the designated path?
 Why not take the opportunity to see what might be the next street over?
-This is the lesson that Dad taught me: To push out and always look for something new even if it may involve wrong turns, delayed arrivals and driving in reverse in some downtown alley.
+This is the lesson that Dad taught me: To push out and always look for something new even if it may involve wrong turns, delayed arrivals and driving in reverse through some downtown alley.